-A prospectus in electronic format may be made available by e-mail or on the web sites or through online services maintained by the underwriter or its affiliates.
+A prospectus in electronic format may be made available by e-mail or on the web sites or through online services maintained by the underwriters or their affiliates.
 In those cases, prospective investors may view offering terms online and may be allowed to place orders online.
-The underwriter may agree with us to allocate a specific number of shares of common stock for sale to online brokerage account holders.
-Any such allocation for online distributions will be made by the underwriter on the same basis as other allocations.
-Other than the prospectus in electronic format, the information on the underwriter's website and any information contained in any other website maintained by the underwriter is not part of this prospectus, has not been approved and/or endorsed by us or the underwriter and should not be relied upon by investors.
+The underwriters may agree with us to allocate a specific number of shares of common stock for sale to online brokerage account holders.
+Any such allocation for online distributions will be made by the underwriters on the same basis as other allocations.
+Other than the prospectus in electronic format, the information on the underwriters' websites and any information contained in any other websites maintained by the underwriters is not part of this prospectus, has not been approved and/or endorsed by us or the underwriters and should not be relied upon by investors.